Rules & Guidelines

 - Jr Iron Chef VT volunteers oversee and operate the ovens.

-- Each team assigns an "Oven Captain" who keeps time on their dish and notifies the adult volunteer when to remove it from the oven.
+- Each team needs to assign an "Oven Captain" who keeps time on their dish and notifies the adult volunteer when to remove it from the oven.
 The Oven Captain leads the adult volunteer and hot dish back to their prep station.